tfassbender/NoteBookService_docker/README.md

-# Java webservice mysql example
+# Java NoteBookService - Docker
-A basic example on using docker-compose to build a tomcat and a mysql docker so the webservice (on the tomcat docker) can store and load simple texts in a database.
+A basic example on using docker-compose to build a tomcat and a mysql docker so the webservice (on the tomcat docker) can store notes

 # Steps
 * Install [Docker](https://docs.docker.com/install/).